Only 3 hours from Brisbane, this island paradise has everything for your next family holiday!

 Cultural dances, village tours, music and more was experienced at villages on day six.
 It was beautiful to see how much they value their culture and how they wanted to share it with us.
 Fair warning, I sat in completely the wrong spot for one dance.
 I picked where I thought had good shade, little did I know that meant I’d end up with a butt in my face!
 It was pretty funny and after the performance we explored their village.

-I had the good fortune of walking around with a few of the young men who live, learn a bit about their lives and they asked lots of questions about mine, especially my daughters.
+I had the good fortune of walking around with a few of the young men who live there, learn a bit about their lives and they asked lots of questions about mine, especially my daughters.
 I got told I have to bring them so they can meet them which was so sweet.

 One of the things which really stood out to me everywhere we went was how affectionate everyone was with each other.
 Males holding each others hands, arms around each other, walking or sitting or resting against each other.
 In Australia, affection like this when I was growing up wasn’t accepted and now as an adult, many assumptions are made around it.
 Here, it was just so natural for anyone of the same sex to walk around holding hands or being close without any sexual or relationship meaning behind it.
 I thought it was beautiful and showed how close their communities are.